GET STARTED | Get Your Fair Cash Offer Today

 For such an exclusion, you’ll have to meet these qualifying criteria . . .

-• “You haven’t sold another home during the two years before the sale, or — if you did — you didn’t take the exclusion of gain earned from it.”
+• “You haven’t sold another home during the two years immediately before the sale, or — if you did — you didn’t take the exclusion of gain earned from it.”

-If you think you may qualify, be sure to consult a Houston agent.
+If you think you may qualify, be sure to consult an experienced Houston agent.
 To discover more, call 713-379-4376.

 Special Circumstances